 Expenses for Business Mining

-If you are considered doing cryptocurrency mining as a business, you have much better options for deducting related expenses.
-Any ordinary and directly related expenses like home office, start-up costs, and electricity are deductible against your income.
+If you are considering doing cryptocurrency mining as a business, you have much better options for deducting related expenses.
+Any ordinary and directly related expenses like a home office, start-up costs, and electricity are deductible against your income.

 The general rule is that you need to prove all expenses reported on Schedule C. For example, if you are deducting your electricity costs, you need to prove the actual costs directly related to the mining activity.
 This can be done using a separate electric meter for your mining rig.